Learn from my mistakes!! Make lasting memories and avoid preventable disasters with these 7 must-remember family camping tips.

 Don’t skimp on your tent – I’m all about saving money wherever possible, but a budget tent is not something I recommend.
 If you think that camping is something your family might enjoy and do on a regular basis, you’ll want to invest in a sound structure.
 If a storm happens to blow in, a budget tent might not make it.
 Don’t ask me how I know, but I can tell you that it’s no fun to wake up in two inches of water from a leaky tent, or even have your tent blow over in heavy winds.

 TIP: Try borrowing a tent before making a big investment in your own or purchasing a high-quality pre-owned tent.
+OR…Renting an RV is a great alternative to tent camping if you don’t want to “rough it!”

 Family Camping Tip #3